m417z/ntdoc/descriptions/ntsetsysteminformation.md

-`NtSetSystemInformation` is used to set some unaccessable *KernelMode* variables.
+`NtSetSystemInformation` is used to set some inaccessible *KernelMode* variables.
 See also `NtQuerySystemInformation`.

 ### SystemInformationClass